AI-BIIE-Initiative/odyssey-llm-quiz/README.md

 # ⛵ Odyssey LLM Knowledge Integration Benchmark 🏺

-## Technical Assessment Instructions
+## 🧠 Technical Assessment Instructions

 Welcome!
-This repository contains a technical assessment for engineering candidates focused on enhancing the performance of a language model on a literary comprehension benchmark derived from *The Odyssey* by Homer.
+This repository contains a technical assessment for engineering candidates centered on enhancing a language model’s literary comprehension abilities using a benchmark derived from *The Odyssey* by Homer.

-You will find:
-- A chapter from *The Odyssey* (in plain text format).
-- A set of multiple-choice questions that evaluate understanding and reasoning based on that chapter.
-- A baseline language model (DistilGPT) that currently achieves **X%** accuracy on the benchmark.
-- Evaluation code in [`evaluation.py`](evaluation.py) to test DistilGPT2 on the benchmark.

-Your objective is to **improve this performance** by intelligently incorporating knowledge from the book corpus.

 ---

-## Task Overview
+### What You Will Find in This Repository

+You will be working with the following assets:

+- A chapter from *The Odyssey* (provided in plain text format).
+- A set of multiple-choice questions assessing comprehension and reasoning from the chapter.
+- A benchmark notebook that evaluates model performance on these questions.
+- Baseline results from Google’s FLAN language model, which currently achieves **20% accuracy** on this benchmark (see full results below).
+- Evaluation code in [`evaluation.py`](evaluation.py) to test new models or approaches on the same set of questions.

+---

+### 🎯 Your Objective

-Your challenge is to explore, justify, and implement methods that increase the model's ability to correctly answer questions by leveraging knowledge from the provided text.
+Your goal is to **improve the model’s accuracy** by intelligently leveraging the content of the provided chapter.
+Specifically:

+- Explore and justify techniques that can help the model understand and reason better over literary texts.
+- Implement and evaluate improvements using the existing benchmark framework.
+- You may choose to use retrieval augmentation, prompt engineering, fine-tuning, or other NLP techniques—your design choices should be clear and defensible.

+---

+### 📊 Baseline Performance

+The current benchmark uses **Google FLAN**, a powerful instruction-tuned model, which achieves **20% accuracy** across 30 multiple-choice questions.
+You can find the full evaluation breakdown below to understand which types of questions it struggled with.

+---

+Please feel free to open [`quiz.ipynb`](quiz.ipynb) in [Google Colab](https://colab.research.google.com/github/AI-BIIE-Initiative/odyssey-llm-quiz/blob/main/quiz.ipynb) to get started quickly.

+Good luck—and enjoy the journey through Homer’s epic!

 ## 📘 Odyssey LLM Quiz – Evaluation Report